BIBI78/s1/README.md

 ![Responsive screenshot](static/images-readme/responsive.png)

-# The purpose with this project
+# The main idea

-The purpose of this project is to create a simple "instagram-like" daily runenrs blog.

-All the information that Mentors write is automatically shared with the course administrator.

-During the MVP no external registrations of users is allowed so users that want to test need to contact the system administrator in order to receive access.

-Required technologies for this project:
+This project is based on a fictious art gallery in Vienna.
+It allows artists to sign up then post and sell their artwork.
+Users sign up create a profile and post their work.
+I noticed on most gallery websites the gallery does really offer more information on the users previous works or backgrounds.They kind of act like a buffer between artists and art buyer, maybe that is done on prupose, but I wanted to update that model and bring it into 2023.

+Required technologies:

 - HTML, CSS, JavaScript, Python+Django
 - Relational database

-A live version of this project can be found at this url: https://ms-dashboard2022.herokuapp.com/
+The live version url: https://SLATT/

 # Table of Content